Egypt·November 3 - 13 2023

 Day 2: Saturday, November 4th, 2023

 After breakfast, we'll travel back in time to visit the Step Pyramid.
 The 6-tier, 4-sided Pyramid is the earliest colossal stone building in Egypt.
-After we'll visit the carpet school in Saqqara.
-At this location they teach women from the craft of weaving which allows them to become self-sufficient.
+Afterward, we'll visit the carpet school in Saqqara.
+Here, they teach women to weave, allowing them to become self-sufficient.

 Then we visit the great Giza pyramids and the Sphinx.
-The Great pyramid, built to be the tomb of King Khufu, is one of the seven wonders of the ancient world and considered the greatest man-made construction on earth.
-It was built using over 2.3 million blocks of limestone weighing 6 million tons.
-That much stone could build a wall around the country of France 3 feet high!
+The Great Pyramid, built as the tomb of King Khufu, is one of the seven wonders of the ancient world and is considered the greatest man-made construction on earth.
+It was built using over 2.3 million blocks of limestone weighing six million tons.
+That much stone could build a three-foot wall around France!

-After visiting this wonder, we'll lunch at the 9 Pyramids Lounge with a breathtaking view.
-After an amazing lunch, we’ll head back to our hotel for rest and relaxation.
+After visiting this wonder, we'll lunch at the 9 Pyramids Lounge and enjoy the breathtaking view.
+After a delicious lunch, we’ll head to our hotel for rest.

-For dinner we'll enjoy a unique experience with a middle-class family who will open their home to us.
-Here we'll have a short cooking demonstration, and we'll learn what life is like for the average Egyptian.
-The food they cook is absolutely scrumptious!
+Dinner is a unique experience with a middle-class family who will open their home to us.
+Here, we'll have a short cooking demonstration and discover what life is like for the average Egyptian.
+The food they cook is scrumptious!

 Included